 Then, once you have a product to sell, go through these 4 steps:

-Prepare your items to be sent to Amazon’s warehouse and create your product listings.
+Your products need to be sent to Amazon’s warehouse and then you create your product listings via your Amazon Seller Central portal.
 This step actually has a bunch of smaller steps, like these:

 - Make sure your items are clean, unused, don’t have price tags on them, and are packaged properly.